Getting Mesothelioma Treatment in Virginia

 • Do they provide palliative care in addition to surgical and oncology services?

-Virginia has many hospitals that provide cancer treatment, but only two are rated high-performing by U.S. News & World Report.
+Virginia has many hospitals that provide cancer treatment, but only two are rated high-performing by U.S. News & World Report’s Best Hospitals.
 The University of Virginia has the only NCI-designated comprehensive cancer center in the state.
-It offers a team of mesothelioma experts who provide top-notch, cutting-edge care, including a pathologist who specializes in mesothelioma diagnosis.
+It offers a team of mesothelioma experts who provide top-notch, cutting-edge care, including a pathologist specializing in mesothelioma diagnosis.

 The Massey Cancer Center at VCU has been an NCI-designated cancer center since 1975.
-It has specialists from multiple fields who work together to provide comprehensive care for mesothelioma patients in Virginia.
+Its specialists from multiple fields work together to provide comprehensive care for mesothelioma patients in Virginia.

 Virginia Doctors Who Treat Mesothelioma